Videogame / The World Is Not Enough

 - Player-Guided Missile: The AT-420 Sentinel fires rockets that can be guided using its laser.

 - Plot Armor: Inverted in both versions.
 Characters vital to a mission tend to be much more vulnerable to attacks, even non-lethal ones such as the wristwatch's Stunner function.
 The civilian hostages in Thames Chase, Underground Uprising, and Turncoat in the N64 version, and all of Christmas Jones' appearances in the PS1 version come to mind.

 - Respawning Enemies/Teleporting Keycard Squad: In "King's Ransom".

 - Role Reprisal: Even though most of the characters are voiced by professional voice actors as opposed to the actual actors from the film the game is based on, John Cleese actually reprises his role as R from the movie.

 - Sequence Breaking:

-- It's actually possible to complete the first level without ever going upstairs.
+- It's actually possible to complete the first level in the N64 version without ever going upstairs.
 Simply use the Watch's Stunner or Darts on someone, run to the privacy booth containing the deposit box, open it to collect the gadgets, and then leave through the main entrance.
 You won't get the ending cutscene, but the game will still register the mission as "complete", allowing you to proceed to the next level early, even on 00 Agent.